A Unified Framework for 10 TeV to EeV Diffuse Neutrino Sky and KM3-230213A: Summary and Discussions

 We note that the peak neutrino fluence from a single external FS is approximately $10^{-6}\rm~GeV~cm^{-2}$, which is roughly five orders of magnitude below the point-source sensitivity thresholds of upcoming radio-based UHE experiments~\citep{Kotera:2025jca}.
 Consequently, while individual event associations remain challenging, the next generation of large-scale neutrino telescopes will be uniquely positioned to test this model by searching for the predicted multi-component spectral signature in the UHE regime.
 The future of this paradigm depends on expanding the sample of soft X-ray transients through facilities like the Einstein Probe~\citep{Yuan:2025cbh}.
-Rapid multi-wavelength follow-up, particularly in the radio band, can be used to estimate the wind density of the circumstellar medium.
-Furthermore, future neutrino telescopes will reach the sensitivity required to reveal the secondary UHE peak, clarifying the role of LL GRBs as primary cosmic accelerators in the high-energy sky.
+Rapid multi-wavelength follow-up, particularly in the radio band, can be used to estimate the wind density of the CBM.
+Furthermore, future neutrino telescopes will reach the sensitivity required to reveal the second UHE hump, clarifying the role of LL~GRBs as promising candidates for the origin of high-energy neutrinos and cosmic rays.

 \onecolumngrid